Women of the New Testament

 The Parable of the Lost Sheep (Luke 15:1-7)

-In St Luke’s gospel, we read how Christ told three parables about God’s mercy towards sinners.
-The first was the Parable of the Lost Sheep.
-In this intriguing story, he spoke of a shepherd who leaves ninety-nine of his one hundred sheep in the desert to go in search of just one who had gone … Continue reading The Parable of the Lost Sheep (Luke 15:1-7)
+In this intriguing parable, Jesus spoke of a shepherd who leaves ninety-nine of his one hundred sheep in the desert to look for just one who had gone missing.

 The Virgin Mary, the mother of the Messiah